iconclass/server/src/help/basics.md

       {{% aimg 25f23lion12 %}}

 #### Queue of key
 Certain keys can be expanded with digits from a 'queue'.
 The keys +1 to +6 of 25FF, for example, all indicating an abnormal part, limb or organ of a fabulous beast, can be expanded with one or more digits from a queue indicating the part or limb affected: 1 head, 11 nose, tusk, etc. Thus 25FF241(+511) denotes a 'unicorn with nose or tusk in an unusual place'.
 The added part (11) is referred to as "Queue of Key".
 Some 'queues' are made up of an entire key from a different part of Iconclass.
-The
+In the online browser keys and queues are automatically merged whenever this is required by the original instructions.

 #### Doubling of letter